garylirocks/quickrefs/microsoft-defender.markdown

 And you can create **Governance rule** to assign owners (by email or resource tag) and time frames to recommendations automatically

+### Secure score

+- Only built-in recommendations have an impact on the secure score
+- Preview recommendations aren't included in the calculations of your secure score
+- Your score only improves when you remediate **all** of the recommendations for **a single resource within a control**

+### Security alerts

+- Security alerts are triggered by advanced detections available when you enable Defender plans for specific resource types
+- Can be downloaded as CSV file
+- Can be exported to Log Analytics workspaces and Event Hubs via **continuous export**
+- **Microsoft Sentinel connector** streams security alerts from Microsoft Defender for Cloud into Microsoft Sentinel

+### Security incidents

+- A security incident is a collection of related alerts.
+- Defender for Cloud correlates alerts and contextual signals into incidents.

 ### Cloud Security Explorer

 Allows you to build queries interactively to hunt for risks, like SQL servers WHICH contain sensitive data AND is exposed to the Internet